Former Premier League starlet dies in tragic motorway crash; tributes flood in

 Ethan McLeod dies after car accident

-According to Sky Sports, McLeod was traveling home on Tuesday night after featuring in a National League North fixture away at Bedford Town.
+According to Sky Sports, McLeod was travelling home on Tuesday, December 16, after featuring in a National League North fixture away at Bedford Town.

 Macclesfield had secured a 2-1 victory, but the journey back ended in unimaginable tragedy.
 Emergency services attended the scene; however, the young forward could not be saved and was pronounced dead at the location.